-Where to Eat in Florence on Christmas Day (updated for 2022)
+Where to Eat in Florence on Christmas and New Year’s (updated for 2023)

-Club Culinario Toscano da Osvaldo- UNDECIDED but I love this place so much that it’s worth keeping on the maybe list.
+Club Culinario Toscano da Osvaldo- Open for both Xmas/NY.
+I love this place so much that it’s worth keeping on the maybe list.
 I’ve listed Club Culinario now in several guides so I won’t bore you with the details, but know I love everything they are and do.
 Italian soul food at its best, only for the adventurous and curious.
-Not for those who want tomato sauce and meatballs.
-Think braised & stewed game meats, tortelli (big ravioli) filled with potato and slathered in goat ragu.
+Not for those who want safe Italian pizza and pasta drenched in tomato sauce.
+Think braised & stewed game meats, bitter greens tossed with new oil and chili, tortelli (big ravioli) filled with potato and slathered in wild boar ragu.
 Great wines.
 Address: (Near Santa Croce, off Via de’ Benci) Piazza dei Peruzzi, 3R, Phone: +39 055 217919 website

-Trattoria dell’Orto- -OPEN ONLY XMAS EVE LUNCH & DINNER Simple and sweet trattoria with classic Tuscan food (soups, ribollita, pappardelle pasta, Florentine steak, etc) Very characteristic but not overwhelmingly charming, a great spot on the other side of the river for a no-frills, homestyle meal.
+Trattoria dell’Orto- Simple and sweet trattoria with classic Tuscan food (soups, ribollita, pappardelle pasta, Florentine steak, etc) Very characteristic but not overwhelmingly charming, a great spot on the other side of the river for a no-frills, homestyle meal.
 Address: (near Piazza Tasso/Piazza del Carmine) Via dell’Orto, 35 Italy Phone: +39 055 224148 website

-Culinaria Bistro- UNDECIDED.
+Culinaria Bistro- Open Xmas eve/day, New Years Eve/Day (NY day only PM).
 Craving gourmet takes on seasonal specialties?
 Head to Piazza Tasso for this little gem.
 They source local quality ingredients (Tuscan olive oil, grain, wine, cheeses, meats, produce, etc) from tiny sustainable producers and transform them into curated, manicured versions of the rustic originals with natural wines to match: think herbed ricotta stuffed zucchini flowers, burrata spiked tartare, meat & cheese boards, ‘nduja stewed calamari, etc. Intimate artsy vibe inside.
 Address: Piazza Torquato Tasso, 13R ph: 055 229 494

 Trattoria Giovanni- OPEN BOTH XMAS EVE AND XMAS DAY.
 Nice, sleek trattoria in the Oltrarno doing quality, slightly modern, lighter versions of normally heavy Tuscan fare.
 Great Tuscan pasta selection (thick pici and wide pappardelle) and hearty portions of meat (wild boar, roasted pork, steak, etc) and offal-based mains (lingua, tripe, etc).
 Address: Via Sant’Agostino, 38r +39 371 194 0715 (no website)

-Trattoria Angiolino and Trattoria 13 Gobbi- XMAS EVE ONLY.
-Both quirky old school Tuscan trattorias are run by the same ownership, but to me completely different vibes and cuisine.
+Trattoria Angiolino and Trattoria 13 Gobbi- Open Xmas & New Year’s (eve and days) Both quirky old school Tuscan trattorias are run by the same ownership, but to me completely different vibes and cuisine.
 I much prefer Angiolino on Via Santo Spirito but since it’s a holiday I thought to list their second location.
 Angiolino has an old-world kitschy Tuscan decor and atmosphere, service jovial and food dependable for greasy-spoon that’s not too greasy Tuscan food, I’m a particular fan of their meats and mains.
 Address: (Angiolino) Via di Santo Spirito, 36R Phone: +39 055 239 8976 (13 Gobbi) Address: Via del Porcellana, 9R Phone: +39 055 284015 website

 Less Traditional Tuscan, more trendy contemporary

-T’Amero Pasta Bar + Pizzeria- XMAS EVE ONLY.
-If you’re looking for something less elaborate and more pasta based, hit up casual, young “hip” T’Amero.
+T’Amero Pasta Bar + Pizzeria- OPEN XMAS EVE, NEW YEAR’S EVE/DAY If you’re looking for something less elaborate and more pasta based, hit up casual, young “hip” T’Amero.
 They make all their pasta fresh in house, practically right in front of you.
 A great aperitivo spot, too!
 Address: Piazza Santo Spirito, 11r Phone: +39 055 282596 website

 Il Locale- Open at dinner every day!
 Swank bar and restaurant that makes you feel like you’re dining in a both a museum, New York bar near Madison Square Park and a Renaissance palace as you dine under frescoes.
 The cuisine here is elegant and revisited, definitely a pick for fine dining lovers.
 Think angel hair pasta with red shrimp & caviar or lamb & foraged mushrooms touched with ginger.
 Their cocktails may seem pricey, but after drinking mediocre $15 cocktails in NYC, the production Locale puts on (welcome punch, novel presentation and well-balanced drinks, snacks) is worth every penny.
 Address: Via delle Seggiole, 12/R Phone: +39 055 906 7188 website They also are the same owners of Cestello Ristoclub who specialize in a fancy modern seafood dining experience on the Oltrarno- check it out!